emsifa/evo/README.md

 }
 ```

-Now if you refresh Swagger UI page, you will see that the example value will use our defined example.
+Now if you refresh Swagger UI page, you will see that it shows our defined example value.

 ##### `Summary` Attribute